 - If your income goes up or you lose a member of your household: You may qualify for less financial help than you’re getting now.
 If you don’t report the changes, you could be required to pay money back when you file your federal tax return for the year.

-- If your income goes down or you gain a household member: You could qualify for more financial help then you’re currently getting.
+- If your income goes down or you gain a household member: You could qualify for more financial help than you’re currently getting.
 This could lower the amount you pay in monthly premiums.
-You could also qualify for free coverage through Washington Apple Health.
+You could also qualify for free coverage through Washington Apple Health (Medicaid).

 - If your change qualifies you for a special enrollment period: Some life changes, such as getting married, having a baby, or losing health coverage, qualify you for a special enrollment period.
 This means you can shop for a new plan.

 How to Report Changes

 To report a change, sign in to your account and click the quick link “Report a Change in Income or Household.”
 Answer the questions that apply to you and follow the pages to update your information.

-After you make your updates and eSign your application, you’ll get a new eligibility result that will explain:
+After you make your updates and submit your application, you’ll get a new eligibility result that will explain:

-- If you qualify for Washington Apple Health or a Qualified Health Plan
+- If you qualify for Washington Apple Health or a Qualified Health and Dental Plan

 - If you qualify for a special enrollment period

 - Any new amount of financial help, such as tax credits or cost-sharing reductions

 You must report changes to your account by the 23rd of the month for your coverage to begin on the 1st of the following month.